veneers bonding

 Dental Veneers

-Advantage is they are highly durable and hard to stain.
-Disadvantage is the increased cost compared to Bonding.
+The advantage is that they are highly durable and hard to stain.
+The disadvantage is the increased cost compared to bonding.

 Bonding

-Bonding is the application of a tooth colored composite resin (plastic) to repair a decayed, chipped, fractured, discolored tooth to make the teeth appear longer and perfectly matched.
+Bonding is the application of a tooth coloured composite resin (plastic) to repair a decayed, chipped, fractured, discoloured tooth to make the teeth appear longer and perfectly matched.
 Bonding can be done in a single visit to your dentist.

 It is among the easiest and least expensive cosmetic dental procedure.
 The composite resin used in bonding can be shaped and polished to match the surrounding teeth.
-It also can be used to close spaces between teeth, to make teeth longer or to change the shape or color of teeth.
+It can also be used to close spaces between teeth, to make teeth longer, or to change the shape or colour of teeth.

-Care for Bonded teeth: Tea, Coffee, Cigarette smoke and other substances can stain the resin used in bonding.
-To prevent or minimize stains, avoid eating or drinking these types of foods and drinks during the first 48 hours after any composite procedure.
-In addition, brush your teeth twice daily and have them cleaned/polished. every six months
+Care for Bonded teeth: Tea, coffee, cigarette smoke and other substances can stain the resin used in bonding.
+To prevent or minimise stains, avoid eating or drinking these types of foods and drinks during the first 48 hours after any composite procedure.
+In addition, brush your teeth twice daily and have them cleaned/polished every six months.